gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 #note
 > `this` is an implicit pointer available inside **non-static member functions** of a class or struct , and it points to the object that invoked the method.

+- It holds the **address** of the object on which the function (constructor or method) is being called.

+- Inside a constructor, `this` refers to the object that is being **constructed**.

+- Inside a member function, it refers to the object that **called** the function.